jvirtanen/genesis/README.md

 - The GDAX order books ETH-BTC and LTC-BTC are not replicated as Genesis order books because Parity supports only two decimal places in prices at the moment.

-- A scaling factor of 1000 is applied to all quantities as Parity supports only integer quantities at the moment.

 ## Usage

 Launch Genesis: